ethanjones-git/sql_baseball/README.md

 Enter the first and last name of any MLB player up to the 2021 season and the three simple visulizations are presented.
 In the backend a MySQL database is quired, to which the Python app creates the visualizations.
 The Python application code isn't shared here as the focus is MySQL.

-### A Diagram Demonstrating How the Application Works
+#### A Diagram Demonstrating How the Application Works
 ![A Diagram Demonstrating How the Application Works](https://github.com/ethanjones-git/sql_baseball/blob/main/image/diagram.png?raw=true 'Diagram')

 ## create_db_tables.sql

 This script loads locally stored .csvs to the external MySQL database.
-The dataset is a set of relational .csvs by ![sean lahman] (https://www.seanlahman.com/baseball-archive/statistics/).
+The dataset is a set of relational .csvs by [sean lahman](https://www.seanlahman.com/baseball-archive/statistics/).
 These were downloaded locally, then stored in a MySQl database established in AWS's relational data service.

 ## player_query.sql